deakjahn/crop_image/README.md

   controller: controller,
   /// The image to be cropped.
 Use [Image.file] or [Image.network] or any other [Image].
   image: Image.asset('...'),
-  /// The crop grid color.
+  /// The crop grid color of the outer lines.
 Defaults to 70% white.
   gridColor: Colors.white,
+  /// The crop grid color of the inner lines.
+Defaults to `gridColor`.
+  gridInnerColor: Colors.white,
+  /// The crop grid color of the corner lines.
+Defaults to `gridColor`.
+  gridCornerColor: Colors.white,
   /// The size of the corner of the crop grid.
 Defaults to 25.
   gridCornerSize: 50,
   /// The width of the crop grid thin lines.
 Defaults to 2.